-Data / Parameter: $Q{BFG,y}$ Data unit: Nm 3 Description: Amount of waste gas used for energy generation during year y Source of data to be used: Project Participants Value of data 178,539,750 8 Description of Direct Measurements by project participants through an appropriate measurement methods and metering device (flow meter witch values should be registered by the procedures to be applied: control and data acquisition software) and continuously.
+Data / Parameter: $Q{BFG,y}$ Data unit: Nm 3 Description: Amount of waste gas used for energy generation during year y Source of data to be used: Project Participants Value of data 178,539,750 8 Description of measurement methods and procedures to be applied: Direct Measurements by project participants through an appropriate metering device (flow meter witch values should be registered by the control and data acquisition software) and continuously.
 QA/QC procedures to be applied: Measuring equipment should be calibrated on regular equipment.
 During the time of calibration and maintenance, alternative equipment should be used for monitoring.
 The class of accuracy and calibration frequency should be the specified in the Manufacturer technical equipment specifications and/or in the UTE monitoring procedures/rules.
 Any comment: This data won't be used to calculate the project emission reduction.